-Yes, linen and towels are supplied.
+Yes, linen and towels are supplied, but beds need to be made.
 We ask that at the end of your stay, you strip the beds so that we can wash linen and towels.

 No we do not have TV available.
-Cards and games are available for use and we can light a campfire of a night which the kids (and adults!) love.
+Cards and games are available for use and you can light a campfire of a night which the kids (and adults!) love.

 Yes we allow you to bring your dogs with you.
 We request that you keep your dog under control at all times.
 As we have poultry, we request that your dog is restrained while they are free ranging in the afternoon.
 Pets are the owners responsibility at all times.
 Please discuss this when making your booking.

 No we do not.
 Glen Innes has a number of outlets and is 18 km's away.

 There are numerous kangaroos, wallabies and deer on the property and at least 50 species of birds.
 At certain times of the year you may also see echidna and at certain waterholes, platypus.
 If you are lucky, you may also see koalas.

 As we are in a rural area, yes there are snakes in the warmer months.
 We recommend that anyone camping brings snake bandages just in case.
 To date there has been no one bitten on the property.